-12. The Combined Plan and Disclosure Statement provides the following definition for the term "Released Party":
+11. The Combined Plan and Disclosure Statement provides the following definition for the term "Released Party":

-"Released Party" means, each of, and in each case in its capacity as such: (i) the Debtors and each of the Debtors' Estates; (ii) the DIP Secured Parties; (iii) the Official Committee of Unsecured Creditors, if any, and its members, each in their capacities as such; (iv) any other Releasing Party; (v) each current and former Affiliate of each entity in clauses (i) through clause (iv); and (vi) each Related Party of each entity in clauses (i) through clause (iv); provided, that, in each case, an entity shall not be a Released Party if it: (a) elects to opt out of the releases provided by the Plan, (b) is deemed to reject the Plan, or (c) timely objects to the releases provided by the Plan through a formal objection filed on the docket of these Cases that is not resolved before the hearing on confirmation of the Plan.
-Notwithstanding the foregoing, any party who is a Released Party shall also be a Releasing Party and any party who is a Releasing Party shall also be a Released Party.
+"Released Party" means, each of, and in each case in its capacity as such: (i) the Debtors and each of the Debtors' Estates; (ii) the DIP Secured Parties; (iii) any other Releasing Party; (iv) each current and former Affiliate of each entity in clauses (i) through clause (iii); and (v) each Related Party of each entity in clauses (i) through clause (iii); provided, that, in each case, an entity shall not be a Released Party if it: (a) elects to opt out of the releases provided by the Plan, (b) is deemed to reject the Plan, or (c) timely objects to the releases provided by the Plan through a formal objection filed on the docket of these Cases that is not resolved before the hearing on confirmation of the Plan.
+Notwithstanding the foregoing, any party who is a Released Party shall also be a Released Party and any party who is a Releasing Party shall also be a Released Party.